pritkathrotiya/GalaxyBearings-Website/README.md

-galaxybearing
+# Galaxy Bearings

+I create website using bootstrap, css, html and some third party components.

-all copyright clime by www.galaxybearings.com all content is registerd by galaxybearing
+All content, photos and text is copyright by www.galaxybearings.com